Theaster Gates: Other exhibitions and performances

 In October 2020, Gates opened a large scale show at Gagosian Gallery in New York City.
 The show titled is Black Vessel.
 The show explores themes of family life, maternal love, and manual labor.
 Many of the materials he used in the show are roofing materials, an homage to his father who worked as a roofer.
 The central installation is the main gallery, which Gates lined with bricks fired black at a South Carolina brickworks.
 Gates cited the COVID-19 pandemic and the time he spent alone as having created an environment within which to incubate his ideas.

-His exhibition Future Histories: Theaster Gates and Cauleen Smith, is at the SF MOMA from October 2020-May 2021.
-A Clay Sermon at London’s Whitechapel Gallery is on display from October – January 2021.
-In addition to a new film work and a series of ceramic vessels, the exhibition includes a selection of historic ceramics from private and public collections, including the Victoria and Albert Museum, where he has been Emeritus Fellow at the V&A Research Institute.
-As part of Gates’s 2021–2022 London take-over, he also has an exhibition at White Cube Mason's Yard, Oh, The Wind Oh, The Wind and a display Slight Intervention #5 at Victoria and Albert Museum.
+His exhibition Future Histories: Theaster Gates and Cauleen Smith, appeared at the SF MOMA from October 2020-May 2021.
+A Clay Sermon at London's Whitechapel Gallery went on display from October – January 2021.
+In addition to a new film work and a series of ceramic vessels, the exhibition included a selection of historic ceramics from private and public collections, including the Victoria and Albert Museum, where he has been emeritus Fellow at the V&A Research Institute.
+As part of Gates's 2021–2022 London take-over, he also mounted an exhibition at White Cube Mason's Yard, Oh, The Wind Oh, The Wind and a display Slight Intervention #5 at Victoria and Albert Museum.
+The exhibition, Theaster Gates: When Clouds Roll Away: Reflection and Restoration from the Johnson Archive, opened at the Stony Island Arts Center in 2024.

+The Smart Museum of Art is scheduled to run Theaster Gates: Unto Thee from September 23, 2025 to February 22, 2026, which has been described as "the first large-scale attempt by a Chicago institution to place a traditional museum framework around a local artist best known for 20 years of non-traditional, not-always-gallery-obvious works."
+It will include new paintings, sculptures, and films, intermingled with some of his reclamation projects, and will extend outside the Smart Museum to some of Gates' other spaces.